 - May 1, 2014 – EL/Civics

 To register for the sessions, please send your name, your program name, and the name of the session you wish to attend to OAEL@doe.virginia.gov.
 Upon receipt of your registration, an email confirmation will be sent with instructions for accessing the webinar.

-Education and literacy are keys to a better quality of life – but over 1 million Virginia adults age 18 and older do not have a high school diploma or its equivalent, and many more lack literacy in key areas such as math or business skills.
+Education and literacy are keys to a better quality of life.
+More than 800,000 Virginia adults do not have a high school diploma or high school credential, and many more lack literacy in key areas such as math or business skills.

 - Assessment Policy (PDF) Effective July 1, 2012

 - Universal Student Intake Forms

 VDOE supports adult education and literacy primarily by funding and supporting the programs at the local level.
 Each of the 22 regional programs, led by a program manager and a regional specialist, provides adult education services to all cities and counties in its region.